 Scotland is a year-long destination, and this is especially true because roads and attractions are often open and accessible along the various seasons.
 This isn’t to say that weather conditions do not affect visitors.

-While it is possible to road trip around Scotland in the winter, there are less activities, sights, accommodation, and daylight hours to take advantage of during the low season.
-Roads may also be closed due to bad weather, which is more likely during the winter months.
+While it is possible to road trip around Scotland in the winter, there are fewer activities, sights, accommodation, and daylight hours to take advantage of during the low season.
+Roads may also occasionally be closed due to weather conditions, which is more likely during the winter months.

 We recommend a road trip around the Highlands, up the east coast to Aberdeen, then across to Inverness.
 You can even easily access Skye as it is connected to the mainland by a bridge.
 The west coast is particularly pretty too, with Fort William, Glen Coe and Oban being popular stops all year long.